-Becca Spindel Bassett, PhD earned her doctorate from Harvard University in 2022 while serving as a Radcliffe Fellow.
+Becca Spindel Bassett, PhD is an Assistant Professor of Higher Education at the University of Arkansas.
+She earned her doctorate from Harvard University in 2022 while serving as a Radcliffe Fellow.
 Her research aims to understand how institutions of higher education in the United States can shift their practices, policies, and power structures to enact the equity missions they so often espouse.
 She is particularly concerned about the treatment of low-income, first-generation students of color, whose journeys through college are too often unnecessarily difficult, risky, and costly.

 Becca attended Brown University, where she studied Cultural Anthropology with a focus in international development.
 She is from Urbana, Illinois and has lived in Côte d'Ivoire, France, England, and Chile.